PBLab/python-pysight/docs/installation.rst

 with its quite simple installation instructions.

-After you've managed to run a simple multiscaler experiment, you can use one of the settings files we supply with PySight, located at the ``mcs6a_settings_files`` folder in the main repo, to see how a typical Mutliscaler + PySight experiment looks like, settings-wise.
+After you've managed to run a simple multiscaler experiment, you can use one of the settings files we supply with PySight, located at the ``mcs6a_settings_files`` folder in the main repo, to see how a typical Multiscaler + PySight experiment looks like, settings-wise.